Celebrate International Women's Day with these wonderful (and funny) tweets

-March 8 marks International Women's Day every year, a day to celebrate the achievements of women and raise awareness about gender equality.
-Plenty of people hopped on social media to observe the occasion, including actors and directors, from Margot Robbie to Ryan Reynolds to Taika Waititi.
+March 8 marks International Women's Day, a day to celebrate the achievements of women and raise awareness about gender inequality.
+Plenty of people hopped on social media to observe the occasion, including actors and directors from Margot Robbie to Ryan Reynolds and Taika Waititi.
 (Here are a host of movies and TV shows perfect to celebrate Women's History Month.)

-Below you'll find their messages of support.
+Below you'll find their messages of support, and others.
 Head to the International Women's Day site for more information, including how you can donate to different causes.

 Read more: Google Doodle honors women's firsts on International Women's Day